Consensus in Distributed Systems

 - The primary node broadcasts the request to all secondary nodes.

-- The request is considered successful when the client receives similar responses from at least two-thirds of the nodes.
+- The request is considered successful when the client receives matching responses from at least two-thirds of the nodes.

 2. Paxos

-- One of the most widely used consensus algorithms; a fault-tolerant, majority-based protocol.
+- One of the most widely used consensus algorithms.

 - A proposer proposes a value.

-- If a majority agree, the value is committed and learned by all nodes.
+- If a majority accept the proposal, the value is committed and learned by all nodes.

 - Fault tolerant.